floydhub/floyd-docs/docs/faqs/plans.md

 You can purchase them from your [Powerups Dashboard](https://www.floydhub.com/settings/powerups)

+### Why would I enable auto-refresh?

+Auto-refresh ensures your long-running jobs are never killed because you [ran out of computing hours](#what-will-happen-to-my-running-job-when-i-run-out-of-computing-credits).
+We'll automatically refresh your selected Powerup so that your Job can continue running.

 ### Can I buy a Powerup if I am in the Free Plan?

 No. You have to be enrolled in one of the Data Scientist plans to be eligible for